velikanghost/renly/README.md

-# Renly ✦ — The Locus Companion CLI
+# Renly — Locus Companion CLI

-> Renly is a developer utility designed to supercharge the [BuildWithLocus](https://buildwithlocus.com) ecosystem by providing a seamless, CLI-first workflow for scaffolding and deploying applications directly to Locus infrastructure.
+Renly is a developer utility designed to supercharge the [BuildWithLocus](https://buildwithlocus.com) ecosystem by providing a seamless, CLI-first workflow for scaffolding and deploying applications directly to Locus infrastructure.

 Renly eliminates the gap between local development and cloud deployment.
-It combines the power of modern scaffolding with the scale of Locus Beta.
+It combines the power of modern scaffolding with the scale of Locus.

 ## Key Locus Integrations